GeoffWilliams/puppet-windows_firewall/README.md

 * Requires the `netsh advfirewall` command
 * Rule names are lowercased for comparison purposes
-* Some global firewall settings present differently in `puppet resource windows_firewall_globals` to `netsh advfirewall show globals` - this is because `netsh` command uses different values to set/get settings
+* Some global firewall settings present differently in `puppet resource windows_firewall_globals` to `netsh advfirewall show global` - this is because `netsh` command uses different values to set/get settings
 * Property names match those used by netsh so there is inconsistency in the equivalent puppet property names (some names are run-together, others separated by underscores).
 This is deliberate and makes the module code much simpler as names map exactly